Skip to content

 Mondrian, Verhoeven and human rights in Netherlands-Russia year

-With all the critical coverage of Russia that Putin and his supporters are provoking, we would almost forget that we are in the middle of the Netherlands-Russia year sitting.
+With all the critical coverage of Russia that Putin and his supporters provoke, we would almost forget that we are in the middle of the Netherlands-Russia year sitting.
 A screening of Paul Verhoeven's war film will take place tonight at the Pioner Gorky Park in Moscow Black Book, as a kick-off to

 Nude is main theme at 33rd edition Netherlands Film Festival, Hoe Duur was de Suiker opening film